Auer v. Robbins: Background

-A statute under the Fair Labor Standards Act of 1938 exempted "bona fide executive, administrative, or professional" employees from overtime pay requirements.
+Section 13(a)(1) of the Fair Labor Standards Act of 1938 exempted "bona fide executive, administrative, or professional" employees from overtime pay requirements.
 In determining whether an employee was exempt, the US Department of Labor and the Secretary of Labor applied a "salary-basis" test in 1940 that was not applicable to state and local employees.

 In 1974, Congress extended the Fair Labor Standards Act of 1938 to cover all public-sector employees.
 For an employee to be exempt under the salary-basis test, the employee must earn a specified minimum amount on a salary basis.
 Employees would be considered to be paid on a salary basis if they routinely received a weekly predetermined payment that was not subject to reduction because of any variations in the "quality or quantity of the work performed."

-Petitioners were sergeants and a lieutenant employed by the St. Louis Police Department in Missouri.
-They sued the respondents, members of the St. Louis Board of Police Commissioners, and sought overtime pay that they believed was owed to them under the FLSA.
+Petitioners were sergeants, including Francis Bernard Auer, and a lieutenant employed by the St. Louis Police Department in Missouri.
+They sued the respondents, members of the St. Louis Board of Police Commissioners, including David A. Robbins, and sought overtime pay that they believed was owed to them under the FLSA.
 Petitioners argued that they did not meet the requirements of the Secretary's salary-basis test since the St. Louis Metropolitan Police Department Manual stated that their salary could be reduced for a variety of disciplinary infractions, including the quality or the quantity of work performed.
 Petitioners also argued their duties were not of an executive, administrative, or professional nature, as required under the salary-basis test.

 The District Court found for the respondents, ruling that petitioners were paid on a salary basis.
 On appeal, the Eighth Circuit Court of Appeals affirmed in part and reversed in part.
 While petitioners had argued that the police department manual made it a possibility for employees to be deducted pay for disciplinary infractions, all employees are subject to such deductions that are nonexempt under the FLSA.
 Specifically, the petitioners highlighted the fact that one sergeant was actually subjected to a disciplinary deduction.

 The Court of Appeals rejected the petitioners' argument.
 The Court held that a "one-time incident" in which disciplinary deductions were executed against one sergeant was a unique circumstance that did not defeat the salaried status of an employee.
 The Court held that both the salary-basis test and the duties test were satisfied to all petitioners.